dart-lang/language/working/333 - shared memory multithreading/proposal.md

 | Swift      | Defined to be consistent with C/C++.
 See [SE-0282](https://github.com/apple/swift-evolution/blob/main/proposals/0282-atomics.md) |
 | Go         | Given [here](https://go.dev/ref/mem): race free programs have sequential consistency, programs with races still have some non-deterministic but well-defined behavior. |

-## Platform capabilities
+### Platform capabilities

 When expanding Dart's capabilities we need to consider if this semantic can be implemented across the platforms that Dart runs on.

-### Native
+#### Native

 No blockers to implement any multithreading behavior.
 VM already has a concept of _isolate groups_: multiple isolates concurrently sharing the same heap and runtime infrastructure (GC, program structure, debugger, etc).

-### Web (JS and Wasm)
+#### Web (JS and Wasm)

 No shared memory multithreading currently (beyond unstructured binary data shared via `SharedArrayBuffer`).
-However there is a Strage 1 TC-39 proposal [JavaScript Structs: Fixed Layout Objects and Some Synchronization Primitives](https://github.com/tc39/proposal-structs) which introduces the concept of _struct_ - fixed shape mutable object which can be shared between different workers.
+However there is a Stage 1 TC-39 proposal [JavaScript Structs: Fixed Layout Objects and Some Synchronization Primitives](https://github.com/tc39/proposal-structs) which introduces the concept of _struct_ - fixed shape mutable object which can be shared between different workers.
 Structs are very similar to `Shareable` objects we propose, however they can't have any methods associated with them.
 This makes structs unsuitable for representing arbitrary Dart classes - which usually have methods associated with them.

 Wasm GC does not have a well defined concurrency story, but a [shared-everything-threads](https://github.com/WebAssembly/shared-everything-threads/pull/23) proposal is under design.
 This proposal seems expressive enough for us to be able to implement proposed semantics on top of it.

+> [!NOTE]
+>
+> Despite shared memory Wasm proposal has an issue which makes it challenging for Dart to adopt it:
+>
+> 1. It prohibits sharable and non-shareable structs to be subtypes of each other.
+> 2. It prohibits `externref` inside shareable structs
+>
+> Dart has `Object` is a base class for both shareable and non-shareable classes.
+If a program contains `Shareable` type - such type would need to be represented as a `shared` struct which means we have to mark `Object` struct as `shared` as well.
+But this means Dart objects can no longer directly contain `externref`s inside them.
+>
+> Assuming that Wasm is going to move forward with type based partitioning, we can still resolve this conundrum by employing a [`ShareableBox`](#shareableboxt)-like wrapper, which can be implemented on top of TLS storage and `WeakMap`.
+>
+> An alternative could be to tweak semantics of Wasm's `externref` a bit: tag `externref` with their origin and dynamically checking origin match when `externref` is passed back from Wasm to the host environment (see [Dynamic sharedness checks as an escape hatch](https://github.com/WebAssembly/shared-everything-threads/issues/37) issue).

-## `dart:*` race safety
+### `dart:*` race safety

 When implementing `dart:*` libraries we should keep racy access in mind.
 Consider for example the following code: